fr33m1nd/Java_Vehcicle.Rental/README.md

 ---

 ## Description
-This program is designed to be used as a customer application for renting vehicles.
+This program is designed to be used as an application to help customers rent vehicles.
 It is a console based program, coded using Java programming language, and created in Eclipse IDE.
 It also uses Microsoft SQL Server to script a corresponding database.
 The database, dbVehicleRental has a  table, TLocations to store the car rental pickup locations.